cosmos/interchain-security/docs/docs/features/slashing.md

 :::

 # Cryptographic verification of equivocation and slashing
-The Cryptographic verification of equivocation allows external agents to submit evidences of light client and double signing attack observed on a consumer chain.
-When a valid evidence is received, the malicious validators will be slashed, jailed, and tombstoned on the provider.
+The Cryptographic verification of equivocation allows external agents to submit evidences of light client and double signing attacks observed on a consumer chain.
+When valid evidence is received, the malicious validators will be slashed, jailed, and tombstoned on the provider.

 The feature is outlined in [ADR-005](../adrs/adr-005-cryptographic-equivocation-verification.md) and [ADR-013](../adrs/adr-013-equivocation-slashing.md).